niezwyklyable/Chess-AI/README.md

 Requirements: pygame

-To run a game write in cmd: python main.py
+To run the game write in cmd: python main.py